pairshaped/curlingio-docs/docs/club-management/settings.md

 When a convenience fee is added to a member's cart specific to one payment method (online or offline), Curling I/O will display a notice at the top of the cart alerting the member to it's addition as well as showing the fee in the cart and total.

-This convenience fee is never taxed or discounted, and is always automatically calculated based on your percentage and fixed amount.
+This convenience fee is never taxed or discounted, and is always automatically calculated based on your percentage (of the order total) and fixed amount.

 **Curling I/O is not responsible for fees or surcharges that you incorrectly choose to implement.
 Make sure your use is compliant with potential laws in your region.**